Utah State Parks Starry Nights Initiative

 Our parks employees want to responsibly manage and enhance this resource.
 Many Utah state parks have entered into the International Dark Sky Park designation process.

-Dead Horse Point State Park and Goblin Valley State Park received this designation during the summer of 2016; followed by Antelope Island State Park in the spring of 2017, and Steinaker State Park on January 2018.
+Dead Horse Point State Park and Goblin Valley State Park received this designation during the summer of 2016; followed by Antelope Island State Park in the spring of 2017, Steinaker State Park in January 2018, and East Canyon State Park in August 2020.

 That’s not the end of the road though.
 We have plenty of additional parks who are looking to become designated as well.

-East Canyon State Park, Fremont Indian State Park, Goosenecks State Park, Gunlock State Park, Jordanelle State Park, Kodachrome State Park, Rockport State Park, and Wasatch Mountain State Park are all excited to move towards the goal of Dark Sky Designation.
+Fremont Indian State Park, Goosenecks State Park, Gunlock State Park, Jordanelle State Park, Kodachrome State Park, Rockport State Park and Wasatch Mountain State Park are all excited to submit their International Dark Sky Park applications in November 2020.

 Get out and see the celestial wonders at one of our parks soon.
 You can also look at this list of fun and interesting night sky programs being offered in our parks.